 See images available under 'Further reading' section, below.

-- It often starts with a nonspecific upper respiratory tract infection, which may be associated with fever, sore throat, chills, headache, arthralgia, vomiting and diarrhoea, and malaise.
+- Stevens-Johnson syndrome symptoms often starts with a nonspecific upper respiratory tract infection, which may be associated with fever, sore throat, chills, headache, arthralgia, vomiting and diarrhoea, and malaise.

 - Mucocutaneous lesions develop suddenly and clusters of outbreaks last from 2-4 weeks.
 The lesions are usually not pruritic.